Whoodles are good swimmers

 How to Take Care of Whoodles

-An owner who wants to take excellent care of their pet can begin by learning as much as possible about this canine.
+First of all, an owner who wants to take excellent care of their pet can begin by learning as much as possible about this breed before getting one.
 Taking into account the diet of a puppy or adult as well as its exercise needs, health issues and grooming requirements can help an owner to make a sensible plan of care for this lively dog.

 Not surprisingly, a puppy and an adult dog require different types and amounts of nutrients in their diet.
-Discover some of the basic nutrients to include in the diet of puppies and adults.
+For that reason, discover some of the basic nutrients to include in the diet of puppies and adults.

 Puppy food: Omega-3 fatty acids and DHA in a Whoodle puppy’s diet contribute to the healthy development of its eyes and brain.
-Supporting a puppy’s eye health early on can help to prevent Progressive retinal atrophy in this hybrid breed.
+Supporting a puppy’s eye health early on can help to prevent Progressive retinal atrophy.
 Calcium is an important ingredient that provides strength to the puppy’s growing bones and teeth.
 Fat is essential for giving these active puppies the energy they need to explore and discover their environment.
-Like most puppies, Whoodle puppies consume more calories than adult dogs because they burn them more quickly.
-Protein in the form of chicken, whole grain wheat, or pork liver adds strength to developing muscles and joints.
+Plus, protein in the form of chicken, whole grain wheat, or pork liver adds strength to developing muscles and joints.

 Adult dog food: Antioxidants support a healthy immune system in an adult Whoodle.
 Omega-3 fatty acids contribute to the healthy vision of this dog and serve as some protection against Progressive retinal atrophy.
-Fish oil along with glucosamine contribute to maintaining strong cartilage for this fast-moving dog.
 Protein supports strong muscles and tendons.
 An adult Whoodle should still have fat in its diet, but a limited amount.
 A limited amount of fat offers an adult dog the energy it needs without adding excess weight.
 An adult Whoodle should receive three small portions of food, three times a day.
 This prevents the dog from gulping down food (along with a lot of air) leading to a possible case of bloat.

 Whoodle Maintenance and Grooming

-How much does a these dogs shed?
+So, how much do these dogs shed?
 One of the many reasons why this hybrid is so popular is it sheds very little hair.

 A grooming routine for the dog should include brushing it two to three times per week.
 A slicker brush is useful for removing mats and tangles.
 Make sure the bristles of the slicker brush have plastic covers, so they brush lightly against the dog’s skin.
 It’s a good idea to go over the dog’s coat with a nylon brush.
 This grooming tool stirs up natural oils and makes the dog’s black, silver, or rust coat look shiny.

 Sebaceous adenitis is a common skin condition.
 Hair loss and redness are both signs of sebaceous adenitis.
-There are some topical salves that can help treat this condition.
+Luckily, there are some topical salves that can help treat this condition.

 These are intelligent dogs.
-This quality makes them easier to train.
+As a result, they’re easier to train.
 But, along with being intelligent, they are easily distracted.
 So, it’s best to schedule short training sessions in an area that is free of distractions.

-Regular exercise plays a part in maintaining the good health of these dogs.
+Importantly, regular exercise plays a part in maintaining the good health of these dogs.
 They need around 60 minutes of exercise each day.
-Playing chase, walking in a nearby field or woods, or visiting a dog park are all great forms of exercise for the dog.
+Playing chase, walking in a nearby field or woods, or alternately visiting a dog park are all great forms of exercise for the dog.

 A toy or mini Whoodle would be suitable for apartment living.
 However, in terms of size, a standard Whoodle is a little too large to live comfortably in an apartment.